Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: INTRODUCTION

-Existing methods for adapting a pre-trained model to perform multiple tasks fall into two main categories -- (1) individual single-task adaptation and (2) shared multi-task adaptation.
 In individual single-task adaptation (Figure~\ref{fig:peft_polyhistor}), separate adapter modules\footnote{We use the term ``adapter module'' to refer to the parameters added to a model to adapt it for a downstream task.} are added for each downstream task, making it particularly effective when tasks are not related or have specific requirements.
 However, there are two major drawbacks.
-First, this method does not allow for knowledge transfer among tasks, which may lead to suboptimal performance compared to models with shared parameters.
+First, this method does not allow knowledge transfer among tasks, which may lead to suboptimal performance compared to models with shared parameters.
 Second, the computational cost of inference increases linearly with the number of tasks, as the adapter modules for each task must be executed individually.
 In shared multi-task adaptation (Figure~\ref{fig:peft_mtlora}), the adapter modules are shared across all tasks.
-This setup enables knowledge transfer between tasks and offers improved inference cost over individual single-task adaptation.
+This setup enables knowledge transfer among tasks and reduces inference cost compared to individual single-task adaptation.
 However, due to gradient conflicts, shared adapter modules can suffer from task interference and negative transfer, limiting task-specific learning.